Top 5 Orthopedic Doctors in Gurgaon

 • – Dislocations occur when bones in a joint are forced out of their normal alignment due to significant impact or falls, causing intense pain, visible deformity, immobility, and often requiring medical intervention to realign the joint.

 • Fractures – A fracture is a break or crack in a bone.
 In sports, these injuries can occur acutely from a forceful impact, resulting in immediate pain, swelling, and difficulty using the affected area.
-Alternatively, fractures can develop gradually due to repetitive stress on a bone, known as , which cause pain that worsens over time.
+Alternatively, fractures can develop gradually due to repetitive stress on a bone, known as stress fractures, which cause pain that worsens over time.

 Tips to Prevent Sports Injuries